 But if you are serious about getting help and want more details, below are some resources that can be useful.

 If you are in Dallas, you can get help with any addiction through re:generation on Monday nights.

 You need to be in community with other believers you can trust.
 You can get info on joining a community group here.

-I recently gave a talk about this called “Looks That Kill,” which you can stream or download here.
+This #throwback message “Looks That Kill,” which you can stream or download here.